IntersectMBO/lsm-tree/doc/final-report/final-report.md

 a comparatively poor Bloom filter timing.
 All the other benchmark machines with the required I/O performance easily surpass the target of 50,000 ops/sec.

+The specification of the middle target calls for using the benchmark in parallel mode.
+While we do use parallel I/O, we do not need to use the parallel pipelined mode to meet the middle target.
+Nevertheless, the subset of machines that meet the 50k ops/sec target in serial mode, also meet the same target in parallel mode on one core.
+The results for this are presented in the section below on [meeting the stretch target](#meeting-the-stretch-target), where we discuss the parallel pipelined mode in more detail.

 ### Meeting the threshold target

 The specification does not make it entirely clear under what conditions the